Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP since 2.1.2 to 2021-09-03 =
+* Disallow non-admins create and edit Products
+* Added a unique name to the log file
+* Added Order meta box "Order Actions" with 'Resend sale notification email' action.
+* Added class Emails to handle all plugin email notifications.
+* small text change in the woocommerce settings

+= END WIP =

 = WIP =
 * Added a feature to 'Resend sale notification email' action.
 You can find it in the "Order Actions" section of the Order in question.
 * Added class Emails to handle all plugin email notifications.
 Moved all emails related code to new Emails class